fbpx

 HMRC may consider COVID-19 as a reasonable excuse for missing some tax obligations (such as payments or filing dates).

 Explain how you were affected by COVID-19 in your appeal.
-You must still make the return or payment as soon as you can.
+You must still file the return or make payment as soon as you can.

 The following will not be accepted as a reasonable excuse: